hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ![](screenshots/PilotFCRT.png)

-- Spy FCRT's: These FCRT's are disguised as an asteroid with extra cloaking devices, build to spy on enemies.
+- Spy FCRT's: These FCRT's are disguised as an asteroid with extra cloaking devices, built to spy on enemies.

 ![](screenshots/SpyFCRT.png)